 Where to stay

-The Posada is run by the lovely, Japanese-born Masaki and you can tell instantly by the detailing that she has put a lot of herself into the rooms and the surrounding gardens.
+The Posada is run by the lovely, Japanese-born Masaki and you can tell instantly by the detailing of the posada that she has put a lot of herself into the rooms and the surrounding gardens.

-The room comes with a delicious breakfast where you choose from a typical Guatemalan meal or try something new with a Japanese breakfast.
-Masaki also offers dinner for a reasonable cost and I can attest that every meal I had at the Posada was delicious and creative.
+The room comes with a delicious breakfast where you choose from a typical Guatemalan meal or if you've had enough local cuisine, you can try something new with a Japanese breakfast.
+Masaki also offers dinner for a reasonable cost and I can attest that every meal I had at Posada de Quirigua was delicious and creative.
 It was a real treat staying in a Japanese style posada and sampling Japanese fare while travelling through Central America.